November 30, 2021

 The registered charity was awarded space in Embassy Gardens in 2018 as ‘cultural anchor tenants’ by Wandsworth Council and local developers EcoWorld Ballymore from a competitive field of 42 cultural organisations.
 The building has a 50-year lease at £1 a year.

-World Heart Beat joins several other ‘cultural anchor’ tenants such as Matt’s Gallery, Chocolate Films and Theatre503 as they begin to move into the regeneration area, fast becoming a destination for arts organisations.
+World Heart Beat joins several other ‘cultural anchor’ tenants such as Matt’s Gallery, Chocolate Films and Theatre503 as they begin to move into the regeneration area.

 The news comes as World Heart Beat start work on the construction of their new premises which is situated next to the US Embassy and near the new Nine Elms Tube station.
 The new space will benefit thousands of young people, many from disadvantaged backgrounds in the local area and across the borough of Wandsworth.